A Framework for Analysis of DEC Approximations to Hodge-Laplacian Problems using Generalized Whitney Forms: Discrete setting and DEC

 \begin{definition}[Polyhedral cells] A polyhedral $k$-cell is a subset of $\R^n$ which can be simplicially partitioned into a finite simplicial complex of dimension $k$ and is homeomorphic (there exists a continuous bijection with continuous inverse) to the closed unit ball of $\R^k$. \end{definition}

-\begin{definition}[Polyhedral Cell Complex] A \textit{polyhedral cell complex}, $\delC$, of a domain $\Omega$ is a finite collection of polyhedral cells lying in $\Omega$ such that: \begin{enumerate} \item $\bigcup_{\sig\in\delC}\sig = \overline{\Omega}$. \item If $\sig,\sig'\in\delC$, then $\Int(\sig)\cap\Int(\sig') = \emptyset$. \item If $\sig,\sig'\in\delC$, then $\sig\cap \sig'= \bigcup_{\tau\in S} \tau$ for some $S\subset\delC$. \item If $\sig\in\delC$, then $\partial\sig= \bigcup_{\tau\in S} \tau$ for some $S\subset\delC$. \end{enumerate} \end{definition} The polyhedral cell complex defined above is a special case of a cellular complex \cite[Definition 5.1]{Christiansen11} where the cells are polyhedral.
+\begin{definition}[Polyhedral cell complex] A \textit{polyhedral cell complex}, $\delC$, of a domain $\Omega$ is a finite collection of polyhedral cells lying in $\Omega$ such that: \begin{enumerate} \item $\bigcup_{\sig\in\delC}\sig = \overline{\Omega}$. \item If $\sig,\sig'\in\delC$, then $\Int(\sig)\cap\Int(\sig') = \emptyset$. \item If $\sig,\sig'\in\delC$, then $\sig\cap \sig'= \bigcup_{\tau\in S} \tau$ for some $S\subset\delC$. \item If $\sig\in\delC$, then $\partial\sig= \bigcup_{\tau\in S} \tau$ for some $S\subset\delC$. \end{enumerate} \end{definition} The polyhedral cell complex defined above is a special case of a cellular complex \cite[Definition 5.1]{Christiansen11} where the cells are polyhedral.
 Thus, in what follows, we may simply refer to the elements of polyhedral cell complexes as cells.
 We let $\delC$ be a polyhedral cell complex, and the subset of $\delC$ containing all of its $k$-cells will be denoted $\delC_k$.
 We now introduce some notions paralleling those introduced in the preceding section.

-We will need to consider orientation of polyhedral cells.
-It is not as straightforward to define the orientations on polyhedral cells as that of simplices.
-Hence, we proceed as follows.
-Notice that a choice of orientation for a $k$-dimensional geometric object $\sig$ which lies in a $k$-plane is equivalent to a choice of $B=(v_1,\dots,v_k)$ where $v_1, \dots, v_k$ are vectors which span $P(\sig)$ such that any two collections $B$ and $B'$ differ by whether or not $\det M>0$ or $\det M<0$ where $M$ is the change of basis matrix between $B$ and $B'$.
-In particular, if $\sig$ is a simplex $[x_{i_0}, \dots, x_{i_k}]$, then there is a natural basis $\{x_{i_j}-x_{i_0}\}_{j=1}^k$ which corresponds to the orientation of $\sig$.

-Now, recall that there exists a simplicial decomposition of $\sig$.
-We can then orient each $k$-simplex in this simplicial decomposition of $\sig$ so that they all have ``the same" orientation.
-Then $\sig$ inherits its orientation from any of these $k$-simplices.
-To be precise, let $\sig'$ and $\sig''$ be two oriented $k$-simplices (oriented in the standard way for simplices) in the simplicial decomposition of $\sig$.
-Then, there exists an affine mapping between $\sig'$ and $\sig''$.
-If this mapping has positive Jacobian determinant then we say $\sig'$ and $\sig''$ have the same orientation.

-Hence, to see the orientation of $\sig$, one simply needs to consider a point on $\sig$ in the interior of any of the simplices in the simplicial decomposition of $\sig$ as there is a well-defined tangent plane at this point.
-We henceforth let $\delC$ be an oriented polyhedral cell complex (every cell in $\delC$ has an orientation).
+We define an oriented polyhedral $k$-cell $\sigma$ to be a polyhedral $k$-cell such that its simplicial decomposition (see Definition \ref{def:polyhedralcell}) is consistently oriented: the affine mapping between any two constituent $k$-simplices has a positive Jacobian determinant.
+The orientation of $\sigma$ is then given by the orientation of any simplex in its simplicial decomposition.
+Henceforth, we assume $\delC$ is an oriented polyhedral cell complex.
 When defining the dual mesh, we will make precise the orientation we choose for the cells of the relevant polyhedral cell complex.

 It will be useful to define the subsets of $\delC$ corresponding to boundary and interior cells as $\delCB:=\{\sig\in\delC : \sig\subset\partial\Omega\}$ and $\delCI:=\delC\setminus \delCB$ respectively.
 Then the subsets of $\delCB$ and $\delCI$ consisting of all of the $k$-cells in $\delCB$ and $\delCI$ will be denoted $\delCB_{k}$ and $\delCI_{k}$ respectively.